 Putting up your box

-• Where bats are known to feed close to hedges and tree lines
+• Where bats are known to feed and navigate (close to hedges and tree lines);

-• Ideally at least 4m above the ground (where safe installation is possible)
+• Ideally at least 4m above the ground (where safe installation is possible); and

-• Sheltered from strong winds and exposed to the sun for part of the day (usually south or south-west)
+• Sheltered from strong winds and exposed to the sun for part of the day (usually south, south-east or south-west).

 Bats need time to find and explore new homes, and it may be several months or even years before boxes have residents – be patient!
 Once bats find a place they want to live they can return over and over again.
 Droppings on the landing area, urine stains around the lower parts of the box and chittering noises from inside on warm afternoons and evenings are signs of occupation.